0xvext/0xvext.github.io/_posts/2018-11-08-brakesec-book-club-hackers-playbook-3-chapter-1-notes.md

 ---
-title: 'Brakesec Book Club: HP3 - Chapter 1 notes'
+title: 'Brakesec Book Club: Hacker Playbook 3 - Chapter 1 notes'
 date: '2018-11-08 22:55:48'
 tags: brakesec bookclub pentesting study lab dnscat troubleshooting pcap
 ---

-I am participating in the Brakesec Book Club (@Brakesec on twitter for more info).
-This time around is the Hacker's Playbook 3 by Peter Kim.
+I am participating in the Brakesec Book Club ([@Brakesec](https://twitter.com/brakesec) on twitter for more info).
+This time around is the [Hacker Playbook 3](http://thehackerplaybook.com/dashboard/) by Peter Kim.

 This post will serve as a hybrid of my personal notes, some insights based on my work experience, and a very informal book review, of sorts, mixed up into one.